intentionalDisaster99/2025-ACM-Hackathon/README.md

   - While the health data does not get sent back to a different server and is all stored locally, it is still a good idea to encrypt it for security.
 - [ ] Bloodwork
   - Let the user put in bloodwork levels from labs they've had performed.
 Will appear on the chart with the predicted levels for reference.
+- [ ] Extra Settings
+  - Add extra settings for the graph's view and other things.

 ---
 ### Disclaimer!